yegor256/blog/_posts/2014/apr/2014-04-14-jcabi-dynamo-java-api-of-aws-dynamodb.md

 }
 {% endhighlight %}

-The above script works fine, but there is one major drawback&mdash;it is not object oriented.
+The above script works fine, but there is one major drawback---it is not object oriented.
 It is a perfect example of an imperative [procedural programming](http://en.wikipedia.org/wiki/Procedural_programming).